To learn more about Bark's Screen Time & Web Filtering, click here.

 STEP 2: Scroll down to the child or profile you'd like to manage settings for, and select Screen Time.

-STEP 3: At the top, you'll be able to select Devices, Schedule, Rules, Switch, and Pause.
+STEP 3: At the top, you'll be able to select Devices and Rules.
 Below we'll go over each option in detail.

 If you notice a red exclamation mark ❗ by a device, click on the device for steps to fix it.